heydoctor/synaptik/README.md

 }
 ```

-Sweet.
 Next, wrap your application with the `Provider` and pass in your stores.

 ```jsx
 import { render } from 'react-dom';
 import { Provider as VaultProvider } from 'revault';